cloudmesh-deprecated/cloudmesh-iu/README.md

 ## Install cloudmesh

-To easily access romeo you can use either cloudmesh or manage it via bashrc files, or just do it by hand.
-The later option is discouraged as you may need to do it several times and it takes a considerable effort to activate for example a `jupyterlab` notebook.
+To easily access `romeo`, you can use either cloudmesh or manage it via bashrc files, or just do it by hand.
+The latter option is discouraged as you may need to do it several times, and it takes a considerable effort to activate, for example, a `jupyterlab` notebook.
 We recommend that you have python 3.8 or newer installed on your computer.
-And use the 64 bit version.
+And use the 64-bit version.
 Please download it from python.org.
-NOte that the default version for windows is 32 bit, which does not work, so locate the 64 bit version.
+Note that the default version for windows is 32-bit, which does not work, so locate the 64-bit version.

 ```bash